Swedes: World Wars

-Sweden remained officially neutral during World War I and World War II, although its neutrality during World War II has been disputed.
+Sweden remained officially neutral during World War I and most of World War II, with the exception of the Winter War when it declared itself non-belligerant.
+It's neutrality during the rest of the war has also been disputed.
 Sweden was under German influence for much of the war, as ties to the rest of the world were cut off through blockades.
 The Swedish government felt that it was in no position to openly contest Germany, and therefore made some concessions.
 Sweden also supplied steel and machined parts to Germany throughout the war.
 However, Sweden supported Norwegian resistance, and in 1943 helped rescue Danish Jews from deportation to Nazi concentration camps.
-Sweden also supported Finland in the Winter War and the Continuation War with volunteers and materiel.
+Sweden also supported Finland in the Winter War with volunteers and materiel.

 Toward the end of the war, Sweden began to play a role in humanitarian efforts and many refugees, among them many Jews from Nazi-occupied Europe, were saved partly because of the Swedish involvement in rescue missions at the internment camps and partly because Sweden served as a haven for refugees, primarily from the Nordic countries and the Baltic states.
 Nevertheless, internal and external critics have argued that Sweden could have done more to resist the Nazi war effort, even if risking occupation although doing so would likely have resulted in even greater number of casualties and prevented many humanitarian efforts.